bhisaac/5eFP/5eFP-SRD.md

 **_World Map Tile_.** A square on the world map.
 A world map tile can either be explored or unexplored.
 An obscuring map tile covers unexplored world map tiles.

+# Round Down

+Certain features and effects in the game allow you to divide a number by half or more.
+Whenever you divide a number, round down if you end up with a fraction, even if the fraction is one-half or greater.

 # Character Creation

 **Ability Scores**